 With experts saying that the coronavirus vaccine is 12-18 months away from now, the economies around the world are expected to keep shrinking for the foreseeable future.
 Even if the vaccine is out in 12 months, the distribution of it will take quite some time.
 Therefore, optimism should be changed by the actual work that everyone does at the individual level, by being highly aware and socially responsible in efforts to tackle the pandemic at a gradual rate.

 The businesses are highly affected by the pandemic and that can be best-seen across Africa, where the tremendous number of SMEs were forced into closing down.
 Many factors along those have an impact on the global economy, which is bracing for the worst recession since the great depression.
 The number of lost jobs closed businesses and other indicators already exceed the aftermath of the 2007-2008 global financial crisis.
-Due to the number of lost jobs across the continent, thousands of people started to learn as it was the only “self-employment” they could afford at the moment and the only thing they could begin immediately.
+Due to the number of lost jobs across the continent, thousands of people started to learn how to trade Forex for a living as it was the only “self-employment” they could afford at the moment and the only thing they could begin immediately.

 This will be highly reflected in the lives of people in poorer, underdeveloped, and developing nations, where the governments do not possess enough resources to fund their citizens throughout the crisis.
 That is the prime reason why African governments do everything to prevent community transmission within their nations.